ga-wdi-lessons/sql-intro/sql_relationships.md

 Going back to our library example, we have two tables: `books` and `authors`.
 Our goal now is to somehow indicate the relationship between a book and an author.
 In this case, that relationship indicates who wrote the book.

 You can imagine that we'd like to use this information in a number of ways, such as...
-- Getting the author information for a given book.
+- Getting the author information for a given book
-- Getting all books written by a given author.
+- Getting all books written by a given author
-- Searching for books based on attributes of the author (e.g., all books written by a Chinese author).
+- Searching for books based on attributes of the author (e.g., all books written by a Chinese author)

 ## One-to-Many (10 minutes / 2:20)

 How might we represent this information in our database?
-For this example, let's assume that each book has only one author (even though that's not always the case in the real world.)
+For this example, let's assume that each book has only one author (even though that's not always the case in the real world).

 #### Option 1 - Duplicate Info (Wrong :x:)